International Charismatic Mission Church: Statistics

-According to a census of the denomination in 2022, it would have 142 churches.
+According to a census of the Mission in 2022, it would have 142 churches.

 Beliefs and values

-Its theology is based on the word of faith or prosperity gospel, and focuses on personal holiness and moral upstanding in order to be able to be "used by God".Every member is encouraged to become a cell group leader and have 12 disciples just as Jesus did.
+Its theology is based on the word of faith or prosperity gospel, and focuses on personal holiness and moral upstanding in order to be able to be "used by God".
+Every member is encouraged to become a cell group leader and have 12 disciples just as Jesus did.